-Medically reviewed by Neka Miller, PhD on July 10, 2020.
+Medically reviewed by Neka Miller, PhD on October 20, 2023.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Wondering if you could have high cortisol?
 Read on to learn more about the role cortisol plays in the body, high cortisol levels symptoms, and how an at-home cortisol test can help.

-Though the body requires cortisol to survive and thrive, too much cortisol production over a prolonged period of time—often the result of chronic stress—can harm one’s health.
+Though the body requires healthy cortisol levels to survive and thrive, too much cortisol production over a prolonged period of time—often the result of chronic stress—can harm one’s health.
 Chronic stress has been linked with depression and other mental health conditions, heart disease, weight gain, hormonal imbalances, and more.

 It’s common to have a high cortisol level due to stress.
-Stress often arises due to new, challenging life events—like a new job, a big move, a changing relationship—but long-term or chronic stress can lead to negative health outcomes and trigger symptoms like headaches, sweating, dry mouth, gastrointestinal issues, and anxiety.
-And if you can’t stay asleep at night, it may also be because of ongoing, chronic stress.
+Stress often arises due to new, challenging life events—like a new job, a big move, a changing relationship—but long-term or chronic stress can lead to negative health outcomes and trigger symptoms.
+Signs of high cortisol include:

 It’s also possible to have extremely low cortisol levels, which can be caused by a dysfunction of the pituitary or adrenal gland.

 In general, one of the most effective ways to lower your cortisol levels is to lower your stress level.
 Here are some stress management tips that could help: